-Credit cards are financial products that provide a line of credit to use for making purchases.
+Credit cards use electronic payment processing to facilitate convenient, secure purchases in seconds.
 When you use a credit card, you’re borrowing money from the credit card’s issuer to make the transaction, and then repaying that loan at the end of each billing cycle, either in part or in full.
-By paying the bill in full each month, you can avoid being charged interest.
+By paying the bill in full each month, you’re essentially getting a free loan, because you will be avoiding interest charges.
 If you can’t pay your balance in full, at least make the minimum payment required by the due date.
 Interest will still be applied to the remaining balance, but you won’t damage your credit score.

 Many credit cards reward cardholders with cash back, points or miles for every purchase made.
 Plus, the best credit cards often come with signup bonuses that cardholders can earn after meeting a minimum spending requirement in the first few months.
 Some credit cards offer low introductory interest rates, too.

 Generally, credit cards with the best rewards, rates, and benefits go to people with high credit scores, a lot of income, and little-to-no debt.
 Essentially, the most proven and creditworthy individuals get the best credit cards.
 But if you’re new to credit, credit cards are the best credit-building tools around.
-Even if you never use the card to make purchases, the issuer will report positive information to the credit bureaus every month.
+If you use the card responsibly and pay the bill on time every month, or never make purchases with the card at all, the issuer will report positive information to the credit bureaus every month.
 And it’s very easy for someone with no credit to get a credit card, especially a secured card where your credit limit is based on how much you put down as a security deposit.